murchie85/CICD_ESSENTIALS/README.md

 # OVERVIEW

 This tutorial breif will talk you through getting up to speed using Github, Jenkins, AWS and hosting your own website.
+Click on LAB001 to begin!

 # GITHUB